fizge/1-SENECA-UDC_Coil_Proyect/background_doc.md

 ### Goals
-The goal of the project was to create an application that gives the users a simple visual interface of linear regression models from data stores in the mentioned files, and allows users to make predictions with them.
+The goal of the project was to create an application that gives users a simple visual interface of linear regression models from data, and allows users to make predictions.
 The users can use the application to: <br>
 - Save data models
-- Load data models
+- Upoad data models stored on their device
-- Make predictions using loaded data models
+- Make predictions using data models

 ### Audience
 The intended audience of Trackr are small to medium-scale business owners with low to average technical expertise who want to gain data-based insights that can inform their decisions.
-Trackr can be of use to make other industry-specific predictions from users of different professions, such as e-commerce and education.
+Trackr can be used to make other industry-specific predictions by users in different professions, such as e-commerce and education.

 Trackr's priority is to create an intuitive tool that simplifies data processing, allowing users to quickly gain actionable insights.
 By focusing on accessibility and ease of use, we aim to empower our audience with the confidence to use data analytics without requiring advanced technical skills or training.
-While our example below is an example of a target user, always consider the diverse technical backgrounds of our users and prioritize features that streamline processes, minimize confusion, and provide clear, impactful insights.
+While our example below is an example of a target user, always consider the diverse technical backgrounds of users and prioritize features that streamline processes, minimize confusion, and provide clear, impactful insights.

 <details>
 <summary>View Trackr’s Target User</summary>